 Please note that when you register your Power BI community credentials under an organizational account, you will be offered a streamlined personal data management experience through your organization.
 Actions initiated to export personal data, delete personal data or account closure now need to be initiated directly with the administrator of your organization.
 After the transition is complete, your ability to access or delete your personal data will be administered by the organization that owns your domain.
 Although Microsoft continues to be ultimately in control of your personal data, you need to contact your organizational administrator to manage it.
 Organizational administrators can put in an export or access request to their Admin portal and a link will be available to them to download your personal data in less than 30 days.

-Step One: Navigate to portal.azure.com to create a new tenant account using your company account (or create a new one).
+Step One: Navigate to portal.azure.com to create a new tenant account using your company account.

-Step Fourteen: To validate your new account, open another incognito window (or clear your cache) to sign in again with the new AAD account.
+Step Eleven: To validate your new account, open another incognito window (or clear your cache) to sign in again with the new AAD account email and password.

 Note: Once you create your new AAD account, you will no longer receive email notifications regarding the Power BI Community.